 Cork Business Community

-Griffith College Cork has hosted a number of events for the Cork business community, featuring esteemed speakers like Dr. Niamh Shaw, who spoke about setting and achieving professional goals, and Alison Canavan, who led a wellness event and Virgin Media news presenter, Zara King, a panellist at a Network Cork and Griffith College Cork event entitled Outstanding Women in Business.
-The campus also played host to “Clock Out and Connect,” a business networking evening.
+Griffith College Cork has hosted a number of events for the Cork business community, featuring esteemed speakers like Dr. Niamh Shaw, who spoke about setting and achieving professional goals, Alison Canavan, who led a wellness event and Virgin Media news presenter, Zara King, a panellist at a Network Cork and Griffith College Cork event entitled Outstanding Women in Business.
+The campus also played host to “Clock Out and Connect,” a Cork Chamber of Commerce business networking evening.
 Griffith College is proud to be part of Cork Chamber 200 Committee, preparing for the Cork Chamber of Commerce’s 200-year anniversary in 2019.
 The students volunteer every year to be part of the Irish Cancer Society Daffodil Day collection on the streets of Cork City.

 Cork English Language Students